Places to visit in the Cotswolds – a guide to the towns and villages

 Another very popular location for tourists, which also has a shallow river running through the heart of it.
 There are lots of little family-friendly attractions to see in Bourton including the miniature village, miniature railway, Motor Museum, Birdland, and the Dragonfly Maze.
 It’s also got many good options for places to get a tea or an ice cream.

-Castle Combe is a highly picturesque old village that crops up in TV and film (most famously Spielberg's War Horse).
+Castle Combe is a highly picturesque old village in North Wiltshire that crops up in TV and film (most famously Spielberg's War Horse).
 There’s not a great amount to it but there are cracking views whichever way you look and you can do a few nice walks into the countryside around.
 Unsurprisingly somewhere this attractive pulls in the tourist numbers at peak season.

 Sitting outside of the Cotswolds and just north of Swindon, Cricklade is a small town with some great countryside nearby.
 In particular is the North Meadow National Nature Reserve, which for a few weeks every Spring is home to flowers you won’t find anywhere else.